 The extra Mathletics practice at home can make all the difference to your child’s progress.
 Encourage them to achieve a weekly target of 1000 points to earn a certificate, building through bronze, silver and gold across the school year.
 Go for gold!
 Further information and guides on Mathletics can be found under ‘Help’ in the Mathletics Family Centre.

-We have been using a new times table tracking system in school which has already proved successful.
-The children are assessed, on their knowledge of times tables, at the end of each half term.
-Each year, from year 2 through to year 6 have specific times tables they must learn:
+We use a times table tracking system in school to assess children’s knowledge of times tables, at the end of each half term.
+Each year, from year 2 through to year 6 have specific times tables they must learn.

 If a child achieves full marks, they move onto a more challenging assessment within the same set of times tables.
 Once a child has achieved full marks on three assessments, they are awarded a specific coloured badge, that relates to their year group, in assembly to signify that they have ‘mastered’ these times tables.
 A child will then complete extension assessments, still within the identified times tables, for their year group.